ibm-cloud-docs/solution-tutorials/extended-app-security.md

 * to isolate the application, its services, the network traffic and stored data from those of other applications,
 * to encrypt data and have control over the management of encryption keys,
 * to log all kind of events, regularly analyze logs and keep them for audits or incident forensics,
-* to organize devops activities and the related teams with more fine-grained privileges,
+* to organize DevOps activities and the related teams with more fine-grained privileges,
 * and much more.

 To assess your application and its resources, consider the [{{site.data.keyword.compliance_full}}](https://www.ibm.com/cloud/security-and-compliance-center).
 It allows to govern resource configurations.
 You can set up and manage security and compliance controls.
 Checks can be automated.
 Results are directly compared against defined controls, can be exported and integrated into a customized dashboard.
-Read how to [getting started with {{site.data.keyword.compliance_short}}](https://{DomainName}/docs/security-compliance?topic=security-compliance-getting-started) for the first steps.
+Read how to [get started with {{site.data.keyword.compliance_short}}](https://{DomainName}/docs/security-compliance?topic=security-compliance-getting-started) for the first steps.

 ## Isolate runtime environments, networks traffic and data
 {: #extended-app-security-isolate_environments}